-Landlords with properties that have an EPC rating of F or G must not create or renew a tenancy until the property is improved.
+Landlords with properties that have an EPC rating of F or G cannot create or renew a tenancy until the property is improved.

-DCLG have provided full guidance on the HHSRS for Landlords and Property Related Professionals and there is a guide to the Private Rental Sector Minimum Standards.
+Full guidance on the HHSRS for Landlords and Property Related Professionals has been created.
+There is also a guide to the Private Rental Sector Minimum Standards.

 - High Cost exemption.
 Where the cheapest improvement works exceed £3500 (no low cost measures are available).